windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/start/getting-started.md

 ### Register Routing

-And then, add a nre routing profile to `etc/routing.yml`.
+And then, add a new routing profile to `etc/routing.yml`.

 ``` yaml
 # ...